DeBraid/Void/README.md

 8. Add Maple Leaf to top-right of all pages
 9. Get logo as .png with transparent background
 10. IE BUG or palette stretch in diff browsers?
-11. View Each Balloon individually
+11. View Each Balloon individually (from within a colour palette) -- is this too resource intensive?
+(TEST!)
 12. Carousel timer aprox 4000ms
 13. remove title and header from home page
 14. see above, replace with Qualatex and AdRite logos